tohagan/stlive/README.md

 To solve this, I created **stlive** to create, modify and serve live editable Sencha Touch or PhoneGap projects.

 This tool allows you to instrument a new or existing mobile project to support live updating.
-On startup it offers you the options to either (a) run your existing native app or (b) start up a live update client that connects to a server that dispatches your original unmodified HTML/CCS/JS source code from your project folder onto the device.
+On startup your instrumented mobile app will offer you options to either (a) run your existing native app or (b) start up a live update client that connects to an `stlive` server that can dispatch your original unmodified HTML/CCS/JS source code from your project folder onto the device.
 It also dispatches platform specific code (e.g. Cordova plugin javascript) from **your app project**.
-The server then watches for any changes in your source code files and will notify the client to reload the project code and restart your app whenever you change a source file.
+The `stlive` server then watches for any changes in your source code files and will notify the client to reload your project source code and restart your app whenever you change a source file.

 Unlike PhoneGap Developer App, the live update client and server components and your final native app are now running identically configured Cordova plugins since they are all using the same PhoneGap project instance to do so.
 For testing purposes you can be assured that the native app and live update client will be running identical PhoneGap configurations since they are now compiled and deployed as one app and the server is dispatching the same plugin source code.